 Prep the House For Sale

 Once you’ve got the financial considerations sorted out, you need to actually prepare the house for a sale on the open market.
 That means you’re going to have to first get rid of any personal belongings that were left behind.
-If the previous owner was a hoarder that means bringing in a cleaning crew that knows how to handle that kind of situation.
+If the previous owner was a hoarder then you might want to bring in a cleaning crew that handles those sorts of situations.
 You’ll also need to do some decluttering in order to get the house looking good for buyers.
 That could also mean depersonalizing rooms, hiring a stager, and hiring a photographer who understands the best way to present a house.

 When it comes to removing personal items, this can be a difficult decision so it’s important to think about where everything should go.
 If you want to keep some mementos you should collect them right away.
 You also may want to check with other relatives or friends to see if they want anything.
 As for what’s left, you’ll need to determine which of it should be given away, which of it should be thrown away, and which items you can or should sell.
 Selling certain items can help defray costs or taxes related to the sale.
 You can also hold a yard sale or estate sale in order to find motivated buyers for furniture and home items.